aayushhks/de-fi-hacks/README.md

 ## Contributing

 We welcome contributions from the community.
-If you're interested in helping improve our NFT marketplace, please take a look at our contributing guidelines.
-For any questions, suggestions, or discussions, feel free to open an issue or contact any of our team members directly.
+If you're interested in helping improve our NFT marketplace.
+For any questions, suggestions, or discussions, feel free to open an issue or contact me via aayushhks03@gmail.com .